 The proposed project is a transportation corridor improvement located in Lexington and Richland Counties, South Carolina.
-To date, the project study area (PSA) has been defined as a mainline corridor including I-20 from west of the Saluda River to the Broad River, I-26 from US 378 to north of Broad River Road, and I-126 from Stone Ridge Drive to I-26.
-Furthermore, the PSA extends approximately 100-150 feet beyond the existing SCDOT rightof-way limits within the mainline corridor; please see Appendix A, Figure 1 for a Site Location Map.
+To date, the project study area (PSA) has been defined as a mainline corridor including I-20 from US 378 (Sunset Boulevard) to the Broad River, I-26 from US 176 (Broad River Road) to Sunset Boulevard, and I-126 from I-26 to Stone Ridge Drive.
+Furthermore, the PSA extends approximately 100-150 feet beyond the existing SCDOT right-of-way limits within the mainline corridor for a total of approximately 1,482 acres; please see Appendix A, Figure 1 for a Site Location Map.